 Your compliance manager, often referred to as a compliance officer, ensures your organization remains within the strict boundaries of regulatory requirements and meets all official standards governing your business.

 In the same way that C-3PO continually monitored protocols for the Rebellion, your compliance manager oversees all of your risk management activities.

 What is Compliance?

 Compliance means following orders and directives.
 In supporting these directives, compliance managers fulfill five essential functions.
 After identifying business risks, they design and implement controls as part of your compliance program.
 With the program in effect, the continuously monitor the controls to report any weaknesses that they later resolve.
-Finally, the advise the rest of the c-suit and the Board of Directors to ensure ongoing compliance.
+Finally, they advise the rest of the c-suite and the Board of Directors to ensure ongoing compliance.

 How Do You Define Compliance in the IT environment?